Please consider adding automatic network discovery to Home Assistant’s ZHA (Zigbee) integration.

 - OpenLumi (OpenWrt firmware on hacked DGNWG05LM and ZHWG11LM gateways with ZiGate Zigbee stack).

 - DIY bridge using ESP32, ESP8266, or Arduino with Ethernet and firmware with a serial port to TCP converter code, like ex.
-ESPHome.
+ESPHome or Tasmota (with ZBBridge firmware for Zigbee2Tasmota/Z2T in ser2net serial proxy mode).

-- DIY bridge using remote computer like a Raspberry Pi running either a ser2net or a com0com/com2tcp configuration.
+- DIY bridge using remote computer like a Raspberry Pi or other SBC running either a ser2net or a com0com/com2tcp configuration.

 If support for Zeroconf and SSDP could be first added to ZHA inside Home Assistant then it might be more incentive to Zigbee gateway/bridge manufacturers to add needed discovering protocols to those?